-The History and Application of Garbage Disposals
+The History of the Garbage Disposal

 When’s the last time you really thought about your garbage disposal?
 Most of us don’t bother thinking about them until they break down.
-However, like most things worth having, the lowly garbage disposal has a long history of controversy.
+However, like most things worth having, the lowly garbage disposal has a long history of controversy.The garbage disposal, food waste disposal, or “garburator”, was invented in 1927 by a Wisconsin architect who created InSinkErator.

 Or maybe it was invented by General Electric, whose unit hit the market in 1935, five years before InSinkErator’s did.
 It depends on who you ask.